Lettering & Script Tattoos

 - Do fonts age differently?

-- Can a lettering tattoo play audio?
+- Can a lettering tattoo carry audio?